 Architect, engineer, draftsperson, and surveyor expenses can add up quickly.
 According to HomeAdvisor, the most recent rates are below.

-For example, architects' fees can range from $70 to $250 an hour based on their expertise.
+For example, an architect's fees can range from $70 to $250 an hour based on expertise.
 Total design fees for an architect can run between $2015 and $9050 or more.
 However, they often charge a percentage of the total construction cost, ranging from 5% to 20%.

 Engineers charge around $100 to $150 for their expertise.

 Land surveyor fees typically range from $345 to $675, depending on your lot size and age, and location.

 An affordable and time-saving alternative is pre-drawn house plans.
 Websites like The Plan Collection have a wide variety of pre-drawn house plans of all styles and designs selected from leading designers and architects.
 Homeowners can also have pre-drawn house designs customized to meet their specifications.
 A few of the architectural styles available include Farmhouse, Country, Ranch, Cottage, Craftsman, European, Prairie, Mediterranean, Spanish, Modern, and Contemporary.
 The homes themselves range from tiny houses to luxury mansions.
 A few options with pricing are listed below.

 Under 1000 square feet (up to $1,100 for 5-set or PDF)